ekrolewicz6/bad_compression/README.md

 # bad_compression

-This was an exercise in understanding (LZMA) sliding window compression algorithm and efficiency.
+This was an exercise in understanding (LZMA) lossless sliding window compression algorithm and efficiency.

 Learn more at:
 https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm